galax20002/DiscordDivaV2/README.md

 ## Added Features
 - A visual difficulty indicator on the portait
+- Display the album art on discord
-- Display a Portait for the 1st singer on that song (even if you change will show what you did pick ??)
+- Display a Portait for the 1st singer on that song
 - Some special skins portraits (check the list [here](skins.md))
 - Added some new info on console if ative, and a new color for the plugin name.
 - Show your Rival ID though Discord Rich Presence